Lambert-Eaton Myasthenic Syndrome (LEMS)

 At the ending of the motor nerve, electrical activity normally opens calcium channels (red) that allow calcium ions to enter the nerve ending and trigger the release of acetylcholine (ACh) contained in vesicles (yellow circles).
 LEMS occurs when the immune system makes antibodies that selectively attack calcium channels.
 This leads to their internalization and destruction.
 As a result, in LEMS there are fewer calcium channels at nerve endings, leading to a reduction in ACh release and resulting muscle weakness.

-Some 85 to 90 percent of people with LEMS test positive for antibodies against the P/Q subtype of voltage-gated calcium channel, a specific subtype of calcium channel enriched at the nerve endings of motor neurons that control muscle contraction.
-These autoantibodies made by the person’s own immune system bind to the calcium channels on nerve endings, leading to their internalization and destruction.
-As a result, people with LEMS have fewer calcium channels on their nerve endings.
-This results in less calcium entry during nerve activity, and since calcium is the trigger for ACh release, patients have less ACh release.
-When this ACh release drops to levels low enough that there is not enough to cause a muscle contraction, weakness occurs.
+The trigger for LEMS without cancer is unknown, but may have a genetic component linked to autoimmunity.
+Approximately 85-90% of people with LEMS test positive for autoantibodies against the P/Q subtype of voltage-gated calcium channel, which are enriched at the nerve endings (presynaptic terminals) of motor neurons that control muscle contraction.
+These autoantibodies bind to the calcium channels, leading to their internalization and functional loss.
+This results in fewer available calcium channels leading to less calcium entry during nerve activity, and ultimately reduced ACh release.
+When ACh release falls below the threshold required to trigger muscle contraction, muscle weakness occurs.